autarch/blog.urth.org/content/posts/2011-04-04-building-a-better-form-library.md

 In my opinion dealing with parameters is request scope work - that is it is convenient to write code like $self->day in all the calculations instead of passing $day as a method parameter everywhere.
 That is the main difficulty in writing form handlers - if you have application scope, immutable $form - then you cannot have $form->day.

 **Oliver Charles, on 2011-04-05 12:01, said:**
-I've only had a brief look, but it seems you're thoughts are inline with my thoughts that made me write Data::TreeValidator - <a href="http://search.cpan.org/~cycles/Data-TreeValidator-0.03/lib/Data/TreeValidator.pm#WHY" rel="nofollow ugc">http://search.cpan.org/~cycles/Data-TreeValidator-0.03/lib/Data/TreeValidator.pm#WHY</a>?
+I've only had a brief look, but it seems you're thoughts are inline with my thoughts that made me write Data::TreeValidator - <http://search.cpan.org/~cycles/Data-TreeValidator-0.03/lib/Data/TreeValidator.pm#WHY>?

 **Phillip, on 2011-04-07 09:44, said:**
 When is it going to hit CPAN? :)